bluekvirus/Stage.js/implementation/HOWTO.md

 this.setVal(name, val, loud); //set loud to true if you want to fire change event on the editor. this.setValues(vals, loud);
-this.validate(true|false); //true for showing the validation errors.
+this.validate(true|false); //true for showing the validation errors. this.status(status, messages); //for highlighting status per editor. no arguments means to clear.
 ```

 #####Graphs